Virginia Tech® home

 • Paid marketing use

-• Paid marketing use requires release forms.
+• Paid marketing use requires release forms

 • Examples of paid marketing use at Virginia Tech include photos and videos used for:

-• Paid print or digital ad placements.
+• Paid print or digital ad placements

-• Print or digital materials to sell a Virginia Tech-licensed product.
+• Print or digital materials to sell a Virginia Tech-licensed product

-• Paid or sponsored articles/content.
+• Paid or sponsored articles/content

-Events and visiting speakers
+Events and visiting speaker

 • For public events, releases are not needed for the use of photos or video except when used for paid marketing or other parameters listed above.
 State law requires written permission for commercial use (including advertising).